netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 PQF is a rather arcane query language.
 It is based around the idea of attributes and attribute sets.
 The most common attribute set used for geospatial metadata in Z3950 servers is the GEO attribute set (which is an extension of the BIB-1 and GILS attribute sets - see http://www.fgdc.gov/standards/projects/GeoProfile).
 So all PQF queries to geospatial metadata Z3950 servers should start off with @attrset geo.

-The most useful attribute types in the geo attribute set are as follows:
+The most useful attribute types in the GEO attribute set are as follows:

 ================  ==========  =================================================
 @attr number      Meaning     Description